jds485/EnGauge/README.md

 11. scatterHistCols.R - modified scatterHist() function from the psych package to accept colors, and provide density smoothing by color.

 ---
-### Other Example Files - In development, data not all available here:
+### Other Example Files:

-Example 1 is less in development than example 2.
-Both of these are based on earlier versions of the main script.
-1. Method1Example_GFBR.R - example employing only the Method 1 downloads to the Baltimore Ecosystem Study Long Term Ecological Research Site in Gwynns Falls and Baisman Run (GFBR)
+1. Method1Example_GFBR.R - example employing only the Method 1 streamflow and water chemistry (TN and TP) approaches to the Baltimore Ecosystem Study Long Term Ecological Research Site in Gwynns Falls and Baisman Run (GFBR)
-2. BES_GF_BR_SL.R - example of loading the processed data for further analysis, using site water quality data (as opposed to Water Quality Portal Data), downloading weather station data, among other tasks.
+2. BES_GF_BR_SL.R - In development, data are not all available here.
+This is based on an earlier version of the main script.
+Example of loading the processed data for further analysis, using site water quality data (as opposed to Water Quality Portal Data), downloading weather station data, among other tasks.

 ---
 ## Citation and Contact Information